 Human trafficking is not just an issue in foreign countries.
 It's a real issue across America and now throughout our own state.
 According national statistics, one of the busiest trafficking corridors stretches from Houston to New Orleans.
 Victims ultimately reach every corner of Louisiana.

-Since opening, Metanoia has provided resources to a total of 115 young ladies, with 21 girls participating in the residential program in 2019.
-Of those served with housing, 19 are born Louisianans, with our youngest resident being age 12.
+Since opening, Metanoia has provided resources to a total of 239 young ladies, with 81 girls participating in the residential program.
+Of those served with housing, 77 are Louisianans, with our youngest resident being age 11.
 We are honored to help and walk along side each young lady in their healing journey.